audreylouie/TwitterClone/README.md

 # TwitterClone
-This is a scaled down version of the micro-blogging site formerly known as Twitter.
-This website will feature signup, login, posting, replying to posts and different feeds of posts.
+This is a blogging site that features signup, login, posting, replying to posts and different feeds of posts.

 # Features
 - **Signup**